3 Inches of Blood: Breakup and reunion show

 On June 2, 2015, the band announced it would be disbanding following two final shows, which took place on November 7 and 8 at the Commodore Ballroom in Vancouver.
 Pearson joined Revocation.

 On September 12, 2023, the band announced they had reunited to perform its first show in nine years at the Commodore Ballroom in Vancouver on January 13, 2024.
 This show was originally intended as a one-off, but shortly after its announcement, one show set to take place the day before at the Commodore Ballroom was added.
 An additional third show was then added for January 14, 2024.

 On May 10, 2024, the band headlined a sold out Day 1 of Manitoba Metalfest at the Park Theatre in Winnipeg.

 3 Inches of Blood is scheduled to perform at France's Hellfest on June 20, 2025.
+The band is scheduled to perform at the Hell's Heroes music festival in Houston in March 2026.